AppDaemon/appdaemon/docs/APPGUIDE.rst

            ha_url: <some_url>
            ha_key: <some_key>

-In this setup, there is only one plugin and it is called ``HASS`` - this will be the case for most AppDaemon users.
+In this setup, there is only one plugin, and it is called ``HASS`` - this will be the case for most AppDaemon users.

-To make an app explicitly reload when only this plugin and no other is restarted (e.g. in the case when HASS restarts or when AppDaemon loses connectivity to HASS), use the ``plugin`` parameter like so:
+To make an App explicitly reload when only this plugin and no other is restarted (e.g., in the case when HASS restarts or when AppDaemon loses connectivity to HASS), use the ``plugin`` parameter like so:

 .. code:: yaml